v1.8.1 Mike Udin TakeMatPass

-Cinema 4D does not natively allow the output of materials in separate passes, either as a white mask or as each material represented in different colors.
-TakeMatPass is a plug-in for Cinema 4D R17 and higher that can create an additional ‘take’ with a mask of the materials, objects and texture tags that can be output as a Color ID pass or multiple white masks.
+Surprisingly, Cinema 4D does not natively allow the output of materials in separate passes, either as a white mask or as each material is represented in different colors.
+TakeMatPass helps you get around this limitation.

 White matte mode